Tahbilk

 Tahbilk Winery is a historic Australian winery with National Trust certification.
 It is located 120 km north of Melbourne between the townships of Seymour and Nagambie in the Nagambie Lakes a sub region of Goulburn Valley Wine Region.
 It was established in 1860, and is the oldest family-owned winery and vineyard in Victoria.
+In 2022 it was ranked the eighteenth largest Australian wine company by production, and the tenth largest in terms of total revenue.
 The winery is part of Australia's First Families of Wine, a prominent Australian wine alliance.

 History

 In 1856, Hugh Glass became the owner of the Goulburn River property that included the future Tahbilk.
 Rushworth storekeeper Ludovic Marie convinced Glass the land was suitable for viticulture and took over 258 acres of the property for a proposed vineyard and winery.
 Marie engaged his friend Richard Henry Horne, who had invested in blocks of land at nearby Murchison on the Goulburn River.
 Horne was eager to "promote any venture which might bring prosperity to the district" and agreed to participate in the winery plan.
 The two set up a public company, the Goulburn Vineyard Proprietary, with Marie as manager and Horne as honorary secretary.

 In 1859, the company advertised for capital of £30,000 in £5 shares.
 Its provisional committee comprised Horne, J.G.
 Dougharty of Melbourne and N.R.D.
 Bond and A. Sinclair of Murchison.
 The advertisement said:

 The position of the land, the quality of the soil, the proximity of the water, make the property the most desirable spot which could be selected for vine growing.
 The quantity of grapes produced by the few stocks of vine in the garden and at the house, is an indubitable proof of the capabilities of the ground.

 In August 1860, the company was called Tahbilk Vineyard Proprietary, with Ludovic Marie as Principal Vigneron and Charles Ebden and James Blackwood as trustees.
 The provisional directory, in addition to Horne and Bond, comprised Richard Eades, John Pinney Bear, David Wilkie, George Holmes, Hugh Glass, Samuel Rentsch, G.S.
 Evans, J.W.
 Mackenna, J.H.
 Brooke and Donald Kennedy.
 They included three Members of the Legislative Assembly, two Members of the Legislative Council, two Justices of the Peace, the Swiss Consul, the Argentinian Consul-General and the Mayor of Melbourne.